- Prerequisites

 - B. Share the entity with the Customer.
 This option is useful to share a single dashboard with multiple customers (see Step 7.3).

-Step 7.1 Create customer
+Step 7.1 Create a customer

 - Navigate to the customer groups page.